shane-kercheval/llm-chain/README.md

-# llm-chain

-Simple and extensible LLM chaining.
+# `llm-chain`: simple and extensible LLM chaining

 A `chain` consists of `links`.
 Each link in the chain is a callable, which can be either a function or an object that implements the `__call__` method. **The output of one link serves as the input to the next link in the chain.** Pretty simple.

-- Each link can track its own history, including messages sent/received and token usage/costs, through a `history` property that returns a list of `Record` objects.
-- A `chain` aggregates and propagates the history of any link that has a `history` property, making it convenient to analyze costs or explore intermediate steps in the chain.
+Additionally, each link can track its own history, including messages sent/received and token usage/costs, through a `history` property that returns a list of `Record` objects.
+A `chain` aggregates and propagates the history of any link that has a `history` property, making it convenient to analyze costs or explore intermediate steps in the chain.

 **Note: This package is tested on Python versions 3.10 and 3.11**